-Route Napoleon is a 325 km (200 mi) stretch of modern road winding through the spectacular mountains of Provence, in France.
+Route Napoleon is the name of a 325 km (200 mi) stretch of modern road winding through the spectacular mountains of Provence, in France.
 The road follows the route taken by Napoleon in his 1815 escape from Elba to Grenoble.

 The route includes sections of routes N85, D1085, D4085, and D6085.
 This paved drive begins at Golfe-Juan, where Napoleon disembarked on 1st March 1815, beginning the Hundred Days that ended at Waterloo.
 It took Napoleon and a thousand men a whole week, but today you can drive the entire route in about eight hours.
 Perhaps you’ll want to split it up into smaller sections and enjoy the fantastic scenery over a few days.
 From the coastal town of Golfe-Juan in the Alpes Maritimes, the Napoleon Road crosses scenic mountains.
 This 325-kilometre long tourist road also passes through pretty towns and villages worth stopping at including.
 It leads from the French Riviera to the southern Pre-Alps.
 It is marked along the way by statues of the French Imperial Eagle.